PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 ## Cracking Open the PagerDuty ID Token

 PagerDuty uses ID Tokens [as defined by the OpenID specification][openid] to securely provide additional details (also called claims) associated with your access token, such as the account subdomain and service region.
-These tokens are structured as [Json Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
+These tokens are structured as [JSON Web Tokens (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 The token is encoded and signed by PagerDuty.

   [openid]: https://openid.net/specs/openid-connect-core-1_0.html#IDToken